scoconno/scoconno.github.io/mind/identity/notes.md

 The mere fact that mental and physical states are correlated does not entail that they are identical.
 Every enclosed figure that has three equal angles is also an enclosed figure with only three sides of equal length, and *vice versa*.
 But having three equal angles and three equal sides are not identical features even thought they strictly correlate with one another.

 So, what explains the mind-brain correlation thesis?
 Why are mental states and brain states correlated with one another?
-Different explanations could be offered and we will see that mind-identity theory offers one such explanation.

- Let's think of some simple correlations.  + Superman and Clark Kent in the same place.

-Some are explained by F causing G. Others are explained by F and G having a common cause, two aspects of the same process.
-Kim goes through a-f types of correlation and asks how mind and brain are correlated.

-+   *Causal Interactionism:* Descartes
-+   *Presestablished Harmony:* Kind of like clocks with a common historic cause.
-+  *Occasionalism:* A constant intervener.
-+  *Double Aspect Theory:* Two aspects of an underlying substance.
-They do not cause each other.
-Spinoza.
-+  *Epiphenomenalism:* Huxley claims that conscious states are caused by neural events in the brain and mental states can do nothing to the brain.
-+  *Emergentism* No explanation for the phenomena.
-The correlations are brute facts.
-+ *Psychoneural (or Psychophysical, Mind-Body) Identity Theory: mental states are identical to physical processes in the brain
+Different explanations could be offered.
+Perhaps they are correlated because one is the cause of the other.
+Or perhaps they are correlated because they have a common cause.
+The mind-brain identity theory claims that the correlation is explained by the fact that mental states are identical to brain states.

-The mind-brain identity theory understands this correlation in a very special away.
-They claim that the best way to explain the correlation is not to try identify some cause for how two distinct things might always co-occur, they think that there is just one thing in the first place.
-If mental properties (mental states) are identical to properties of brains (brain states), then this would easily and neatly explain mind brain correlation.
-Consider, for instance, the property of being water and the property of being H20.
-Whenver something has the property of being water it also has the property of being H20.
+The claims that mental states are identical to brain states provides a neat and easy explanation for mind brain correlation.
+Consider the property of being water and the property of being H20.
+Whenever something has the property of being water it also has the property of being H20.
 This correlation, the fact that both properties always co-occur, is explained just by the fact that these are not two properties at all.
 The property of being water and the property of being H2O are one and the same property.
 Likewise, the mind-brain identity theory claims that property of being in a certain mental state is identical to the property of being in a certain brain state.
-There is no surprise that both properties co-occur because they are one and the same property. e.
+There is no surprise that both properties co-occur; they are one and the same property, so of course they co-occur.

 ## Arguments for Mind-Brain Identity Theory